GeoscienceAustralia/dea-notebooks/README.rst

 Introduction
 ============

-The Digital Earth Australia notebooks and tools repository (``dea-notebooks``) hosts Jupyter Notebooks, Python scripts and workflows for analysing `Digital Earth Australia (DEA) <https://www.ga.gov.au/dea>`_ satellite data and derived products.
+This repository hosts Jupyter Notebooks, Python scripts and workflows for analysing `Digital Earth Australia (DEA) <https://www.ga.gov.au/dea>`_ satellite data and derived products.
 This documentation is designed to provide a guide to getting started with DEA, and to showcase the wide range of geospatial analyses that can be achieved using DEA data and open-source software including `Open Data Cube <https://www.opendatacube.org/>`_ and `xarray <http://xarray.pydata.org/en/stable/>`_.

 The repository is based around the following directory structure (from simple to increasingly complex applications):